-The leading evidence-based treatment for eating disorders is Cognitive Behavioural Therapy - Enhanced (CBT-E; Nice Guidelines, 2017).
-There is a large body of research to suggest that CBT-E is effective in helping individuals suffering from eating difficulties to achieve full recovery.
+The leading evidence-based treatment for eating disorders is Cognitive Behavioural Therapy - Enhanced (CBT-E; NICE Guidelines, 2017).
+There is a large body of research to suggest that CBT-E is effective in helping individuals achieve full recovery from eating disorders.
 Due to this, CBT-E is the primary form of therapy used within treatment.
-However, at times, other therapeutic approaches might also be incorporated into the sessions, based on individual needs (detailed below).
+However, at times other therapeutic approaches might also be incorporated into the sessions, based on individual needs.